devsimiyu/ggt-tech-talk/README.md

 # GGT Components

-- Tech Talk at Griffin Global Tech on building a shared UI library using Angular Elements.
+- Tech Talk at Griffin Global Tech on building a Shared UI Library using Angular Elements.
 - Angular Elements packages Angular components as Web Components, which is a web standard for defining custom HTML elements.

 ### Build